sourcegraph/deploy-sourcegraph/docs/configure.md

 To change the number of `gitserver` replicas:

 1. Update the `replicas` field in [gitserver.StatefulSet.yaml](../base/gitserver/gitserver.StatefulSet.yaml).
-1. Update the `SRC_GIT_SERVERS` environment variable in all services to reflect the number of replicas.
+1. Update the `SRC_GIT_SERVERS` environment variable in the frontend service to reflect the number of replicas.

    For example, if there are 2 gitservers then `SRC_GIT_SERVERS` should have the value `gitserver-0.gitserver:3178 gitserver-1.gitserver:3178`: